-Samsung Galaxy S IV rumored to feature 2,600mAh battery, 'Altius' codenameAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S IV rumored to feature 2,600mAh battery, 'Altius' codenameAlex Wagner - Editorial Director of News and Content

 The Samsung Galaxy S IV rumors are starting to trickle in, and today a new report claims to have details on the new flagship handset and the codename that it may currently be going by.
 According to SamMobile, the new Galaxy S smartphone is going by the codename "Altius" and will feature the model number GT-I9500.
 The device is expected to be introduced in both black and white initially and could feature a 2,600mAh battery.
 SamMobile also claims that Samsung will offer a wireless charging kit for the new Galaxy S "a couple of weeks" after the phone goes on sale.
 Speaking of going on sale, it's rumored that Samsung plans to begin shipping the S IV out during week 16, which starts on April 15.